SteveBarnett/human-centred/workshops/nztestingconf-2024.md

 ## TODO

-- Finalise list of activities
-- Add some images and icons for visual interest and understandability
-- Have an analogy thread
+- Have an analogy thread?
-- Themes
-    - Clarify **barriers** as a thread throughout
-    - Bring this into lunch activity?
-    - Dual also theme: not-separate.
-    - Think more broadly, in a more human-centred way
+- Theme: **barriers**, think more broadly, in a more human-centred way
 - Finalise the presentations for talky bits
     - fewer words on screen
-    - Combine not-binary and not-separate
+    - Combine not-binary and not-separate, include ["100% accessible" is impossible](/2022/09/21/100-percent-accessible-is-impossible/), see also [Aside: a note on binary thinking](/2024/02/20/knowing-when-to-quit-an-audit/#aside-a-note-on-binary-thinking)
+- Write up barriers activity for [Going-into-lunch activity](#going-into-lunch-activity)

 ## [Key takeaways](https://nztestingconf.nz/accessibility-testing-workshop)